Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: The Contribution of nTGCs at Muon Colliders

 The self-interactions of gauge bosons, arising from the non-Abelian $SU(2)_{L}\times U(1)_{Y}$ gauge symmetry in the electroweak sector of the SM, are of significant interest as they offer powerful means to test the theory's predictions at the TeV energy scale.
 The nTGCs, involving the photon and Z boson ($Z\gamma\gamma$ and $Z\gamma Z$), do not receive contributions from SM and dimension-6 effective operators at tree level.
 Therefore, any observed nTGCs effect can serve as a critical indicator of NP from dimension-8 effective operators.
 In the framework of SMEFT, the Lagrangian involving operators of dimension-8 can be written as~\cite{Degrande:2013kka}

 where $C_{i}$ are the dimensionless Wilson coefficients which act as parameters to probe NP effect, and $\Lambda$ is the cut-off scale.

 Recently, a set of seven CPC dimension-8 nTGCs operators have been formulated based on a renormalizable model involving heavy vector-like fermions~\cite{Ellis:2024omd}, which generate the operators via one-loop corrections.
 Also a new set of CPV dimension-8 nTGCs operators have been constructed by establishing a proper SMEFT basis~\cite{Ellis:2023ucy}, ensuring consistency with electroweak gauge symmetry.
-We include the relevant operators from these newly constructed operator sets and consider a set of 14 nTGCs operators, including 10 Higgs-related operators and 4 pure gauge operators, as listed in table~\ref{tab:List-of-nTGCs}.
+We include the relevant operators from these newly constructed operator sets and consider a set of 14 nTGCs operators, including 10 Higgs-related operators and 4 pure gauge operators, as listed in Table~\ref{tab:List-of-nTGCs}.
+Dimension-6 SMEFT operators can contribute to nTGCs at the loop level.
+The loop contributions are suppressed by $1/\Lambda^{2}$, which can overcome the $1/\Lambda^{4}$ suppression of dimension-8 operators if $\Lambda$ is large, where dimension-6 operators may dominate nTGCs at high scales ($\Lambda\gtrsim10~\mathrm{TeV}$)~\cite{Degrande:2013kka}.
+In this work, we employ the ``one operator at a time'' approach and do not consider the loop contributions from dimension-6 operators.
+The primary goal of this work is to investigate the expected constraints on dimension-8 operators at future muon colliders and to compare them with the relevant experimental results~\cite{CMS:2020gtj,ATLAS:2025ply} as well as phenomenological studies~\cite{Senol:2022snc}.

 Among the 10 nTGCs operators with Higgs doublets, there are 7 CPC operators:

 and 3 CPV operators:

 There are 4 nTGCs operators constructed from pure gauge fields~\cite{Ellis:2020ljj,Ellis:2023ucy,Liu:2024tcz}, including 2 CPC operators: